The Rick Hansen Foundation Accessibility Certification™ (RHFAC) Training

 - Integrating relevant legislation, regulations, and standards when planning and executing accessibility assessments

-- You have a diploma of technology in architecture, engineering, urban planning, interior design or a related program; or
+- You have a diploma or at least two years of completed post-secondary studies in architecture, engineering, urban planning, interior design or a related program; or

 - You have a Journeyman Certificate of Qualification in a designated trade related to building construction; or

-- You are an engineer (or eligibility for registration as an engineer); or
+- You are an engineer (or eligible for registration as an engineer); or

-- You are an architect (or eligibility for registration as an architect); or
+- You are an architect (or eligible for registration as an architect); or

-- You have a minimum of five years of construction experience
+- You have a minimum of five years of construction experience; or

 - You must attend the live online classes, participate fully in the course and complete all coursework.